Should you use the competition’s brand name in your content to get more traffic?

 This question has puzzled SEOs for a long time.

-We decided to solve the puzzle the only way I know how — with lots of data.
+We decided to solve the puzzle the only way I know how — with lots of data based on keyword research.

 We performed the first comprehensive study with a data-driven solution to this question: Should you use your competitor’s branded terms on your website or in your content to get traffic to your website?